Methylparaben: Safety

+Methylparaben is practically non-toxic by both oral and parenteral administration in animals.
+In a population with normal skin, methylparaben is practically non-irritating and non-sensitizing; however, allergic reactions to ingested parabens have been reported.
+A 2008 study found no competitive binding for human estrogen and androgen receptors for methylparaben, but varying levels of competitive binding were seen with butyl- and isobutyl-paraben.

-There is controversy about whether methylparaben or propylparabens are harmful at concentrations typically used in body care or cosmetics.
+Some controversy exists about whether methylparaben or propylparabens are harmful at concentrations typically used in body care or cosmetics.
 Methylparaben and propylparaben are considered generally recognized as safe (GRAS) by the USFDA for food and cosmetic antibacterial preservation.
 Methylparaben is readily metabolized by common soil bacteria, making it completely biodegradable.

 Methylparaben is readily absorbed from the gastrointestinal tract or through the skin.
 It is hydrolyzed to p-hydroxybenzoic acid and rapidly excreted in urine without accumulating in the body.
-Acute toxicity studies have shown that methylparaben is practically non-toxic by both oral and parenteral administration in animals.
-In a population with normal skin, methylparaben is practically non-irritating and non-sensitizing; however, allergic reactions to ingested parabens have been reported.
-A 2008 study found no competitive binding for human estrogen and androgen receptors for methylparaben, but varying levels of competitive binding were seen with butyl- and isobutyl-paraben.

-Studies indicate that methylparaben applied on the skin may react with UVB, leading to increased skin aging and DNA damage.
+Methylparaben applied on the skin may react with UVB, leading to increased skin aging and DNA damage.